 While an artist's manager is involved in every aspect of the artist’s professional life, personal business managers are concerned exclusively with their clients' monetary success.
 Typically, a personal business manager is one part of a team of support workers who help their client—often a successful performer or performing group—to navigate difficult legal and financial decisions that arise in the course of working in show business.
 In addition to the personal business manager, this team is likely to include an entertainment attorney, an agent, and a general purpose manager.
 Cooperating with each member of this team, personal business managers work to put in place a cohesive financial plan that maximizes their client's earning potential.

-Although specific duties will vary depending on the scope of a particular client’s career, he or she will certainly file taxes, monitor income and pay bills, oversee royalties, and follow up with third parties to ensure timely payments.
+Although specific duties will vary depending on the scope of a particular client’s career, business managers are certain to file taxes, monitor income and pay bills, oversee royalties, and follow up with third parties to ensure timely payments.
 A business manager also may be called upon to negotiate with record companies, merchandising firms, and publishing companies; seek out endorsements and sponsors; participate in the planning of recording and tour budgets; and counsel the artist on investment strategies.
 When certain types of problems arise—a contractual dispute, for example—the business manager is often the one to resolve the issue.
-While day-to-day contact with artists is usually limited, clients can expect to receive monthly reports from their business manager.
+While day-to-day contact with artists is usually limited, clients can expect to receive monthly reports from their business managers.

-Business managers, to the surprise of many, are not required to be accountants, much less CPAs, although many are.
-Some learn the ropes as administrative assistants to established business managers, who may work at an agency or as an independent contractor, and others start out as accountants outside the music industry before taking on music clients.
-Once you’ve proved capable of helping clients save and make money, advancement comes in the form of more prestigious, higher-earning clients, usually by word-of-mouth referral.
+Business managers are typically well educated, possessing some form of business credentials, often an MBA degree.
+Some business managers learn the ropes as administrative assistants to established business managers, who may work at agencies or as independent contractors.
+Others start out as accountants.
+Once a business manager proves capable of helping clients save and make money, advancement comes in the form of more prestigious, higher-earning clients, usually by word-of-mouth referral.
 Business managers can also come to work for large arts-oriented organizations, such as theater and orchestra companies.